opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 userrolename: roles, otherroles
 ```

 This approach can be combined with querying the role subtree.
-The Security plugin fetches the roles from the user's role attribute and then executes the role search.
+The security plugin fetches the roles from the user's role attribute and then executes the role search.

 If you don't use or have a role subtree, you can disable the role search completely: